-Below please find answers to some of the most frequently asked questions about the Teach in China Program.
+Below please find answers to some of the most frequently asked questions about the Working Worldwide Program.

 In order for our partner schools in China to secure work visas for our teachers they must be native speakers of English or have developed near-native proficiency in English AND hold a passport from a country where English is widely considered a dominant language.
 While nearly all of the placements made through the program have been for English teachers (some of whom have come from countries other than the U.S., such as India, Trinidad and the Philippines) we have had a couple of teachers from other countries teach their native language that are also taught at our partner schools (such as Japanese, Russian and Spanish).

 Please visit our How to Apply page for detailed instructions on the application.
-Teach in China places participants in 3 cities at 5 of Drake's Partner Institutions.
-Maintaining such a variety of relationships allows for diverse placement options for Teach in China participants.
+Working Worldwide places participants in 3 cities in China (Guilin, Chongqing, and Shijiazhuang) and in the capital of Kosovo, Prishtina.
+Maintaining such a variety of relationships allows for diverse placement options for program participants.
 Applicants are asked to consider the level of students they prefer to teach (middle school, high school or college), desired size of city of placement, and proximity to other program participants.
 Applicants sharing more details about their goals in participating in the program allows program staff to determine which placement is most appropriate for each applicant.
 While individual participants' preferences guide the placement process, the needs of the entire group of teachers as well as those of our partner schools are also taken into consideration.
 Those applicants with previous teaching, tutoring, mentoring, or other educational leadership experience will be given placement priority.

-Click here to see the Program Calendar for Teach in China 2018-2019.
-Additionally, the 2018 program has seen an increase in the length and content of the Teaching English as a Foreign Language (TEFL) Training.
+Click here to see the Program Calendar.
+Additionally, please be aware that the TEFL Training does begin in April, prior to the end of the semester in order to accomplish the 120-hour training by June 1.
 Please check the TEFL Training Calendar to ensure that you are able to attend ALL sessions.

 This fee includes:

-There are some additional expenses participants should plan to cover prior to receiving their first paycheck, following their first month of teaching in September.
+There are some additional expenses participants should plan to cover prior to receiving their first paycheck, following their first month of employment.
 There is also a slight variation in which of the post-arrival expenses are reimbursed by partners schools, and a range of how much participants spend on household and daily expenses.

 Apart from the program fee, participants should be prepared to cover the following expenses prior to departure:

-Program participants are provided all necessary materials required to apply for their entry visas as well as instruction on application during the program training and they themselves work with the Program Coordinator to apply for their visas.
-Program participants are responsible for booking their own tickets to arrive in Guilin by the date specified by the program for the in-country portion of the training and orientation.
+Program participants are provided all necessary materials required to apply for their entry visas as well as instruction on the application during the program training and they themselves work with the Program Coordinator to apply for their visas.
+Program participants are then responsible for arranging their own travel to the specified location once a visa has been secured.

 In return for teaching an average of 14-16 hours per week, program teachers will receive: